Chicory, typically Flemish

 Did you know... that there is even a separate booklet with recipes from northern France in which chicory is used?
 It was published in September 2020 and is entitled "La chicorée ça se cuisine!"
 (ISBN 978-2-9574448-0-9).

-Tip: if you want to eat a nice crème brûlée with chicory, you can go to "l'Entre-Mers" in Audinghen, for example.
-This is close to the "Maison du site des 2 Caps".
-This is located between the Cap-Gris-Nez and the Cap-Blanc-Nez.
-And while you're there, ask for the local, craft beer "2 Caps".
+Tip: if you want to eat a nice crème brûlée with chicory, you can go to “ l'Entre-Mers ” in Audinghen.
+That is close to the “Maison du site des 2 Caps”.
+This is located between the Cap-Gris-Nez and the Cap-Blanc-Nez .
+And while you are there, ask for the local, craft beer “2 Caps” .
 The brewery is not far from there and can be visited.

 Wikipedia page about Chicory ( dutch, french ).